Liverpool Head & Neck Centre

 • Primary puncture and surgical voice restoration

-• Pectoralis major and deltopectoral flaps
+• Pectoralis major flaps

 • Sternotomy & mediastinal vascular anatomy